ROCKET MORTGAGE

 THE RESULT

-Over the first month of implementation, we saw a whopping 63% decrease in discovery of “undisclosed debt” before customers closed on a line.
-Clearly there was some low-hanging fruit here we were lucky enough to pluck!
-As origination is part of the essential plumbing of Rocket’s business, any hiccups in the process are P1 incidents.
-We’re currently in the process of rethinking the entire origination experience and will iterate on this continually.
+Over the first month of implementation, we saw a whopping 63% decrease in discovery of “undisclosed debt” while customers waited to close on a loan.
+Clearly there was some low-hanging fruit here we were lucky enough to pluck.
+This is the first of a series optimizations we implemented to the origination experience, perhaps the key Rocket user offering.